RamiyaSivakumar/FinalProjectDelivery/README.md

 cpm <- cpm(x)
 lcpm <- cpm(x, log=TRUE)
 ```
 For further calculations the data is processed using the calculations below.
+L is the average library size in millions.
+M is the median of the library size in millions.
 ```{r}
 L <- mean(x$samples$lib.size) * 1e-6
 M <- median(x$samples$lib.size) * 1e-6